icanjs/can-route-react/readme.md

 ## State-Based Routing

 State-based routing decouples the URL from your application's routing.
 Routing rules and URLs are created from a state object.
 It's easier to change URL schemes when needed.
-The [can-route](https://www.npmjs.com/package/can-route) module is the best state-based router available.
+The [can-route](https://www.npmjs.com/package/can-route) module is arguably the best state-based router available, so it was selected for its core routing functionality.

 ## Preparation
 Before you can use the components, you'll need to setup can-route.
 Here's a basic example: